maet3608/stable-random-number/README.md

-# stable-random-number
-A random number generator that is stable across Python 2.x and 3.x
+# Stable random number generator

+Unfortunately the pseudo random number generators in Python do not produce the same numbers sequence on Python 2.x versus 3.x.
+This is sometimes problematic.
+This code provides a stable random number generator that independent of the Python version.

+The code is based on https://en.wikipedia.org/wiki/Mersenne_Twister.